cuhacking/cuHacking-website-2018/README.md

 # website
 CUHacking Website

+To preview:

-To preview, install ruby 2.2 and above
+1) Install ruby 2.2 and above

-After installing ruby install a gem called bundler using: gem install bundler
+2) After installing ruby install a gem called bundler using the following command: 'gem install bundler'

-Clone the repo, cd into it and run 'bundle install'
+3) Clone the repo, cd into it and run the command 'bundle install'

-Run 'bundle exec jekyll serve'
+4) Run the command 'bundle exec jekyll serve'

-Then in your prowser navigate to localhost:4000 to see the site.
+5) Then in your prowser navigate to localhost:4000 to see the site.

 Refresh the site to see your changes.